UncookedMoa/Halo-Reach-Font/README.md

 I apologize for any imperfections you may spot.
 This is the first font I've ever made (therefore, an amateur), and I never went to a calligraphy class.
 I am simply trying to provide my services by providing a new Halo font that should have already existed years ago.
 If any one would like to improve the font, feel free to do so.
 I have provided the starting point, now more experienced font creators can polish it up further.

 As with Will Turnbow's Halo font, this font is free to use.
-Use it however you'd like, whenever you'd like and feel free to modify it!
+Use it however you'd like, whenever you'd like.
+Feel free to modify it!

 ==============================